FireGuardProject/FireGuard-Monolit/README.md

 That's because the url is not correct.
 Use the IP and port provided when you want to run one of the API calls below.
 We have 5 different APIs you can try out!
 But first you need a bearer token!

 ## Authentication API
 Our API uses token-based authentication.
 To obtain a token, you must use the /api/token endpoint.
-We would recommend you to use Postman for this, if you don't already have it installed, you can do it [here](https://www.postman.com/downloads/).
+We would recommend you to use Postman for this.
 In Postman send a 'POST' request to the endpoint:
 ```sh
 http://<ip>:<port>/api/token
 ```